Planning for your arteriovenous graft and care of your graft after surgery

 How will I be assessed to plan a graft?

-A graft is inserted in a surgical procedure by a vascular surgeon in an operating theatre.
+A graft is inserted by a vascular surgeon in an operating theatre.

 Will the operation hurt?